clarkbyu/spot-the-puppy/README.md

-# Creative 4 - Node.js
+# Spot the Puppy

-By Clark Brown for BYU CS 260 Creative Project #4
+Game in Javascript to Spot the Puppy.
+Originally for BYU CS 260 Creative Project #4.

+By Clark Brown